Billmate/opencart/README.md

 ##KNOWN ISSUES
 If currency setting is 0 decimal places, then it's better to use Myoc Price Rounding plugin for this.

+# Important
+We are currently not supporting Opencart 2.3!
+Our plugin will not work if you are using Opencart 2.3

 ## Changelog

+### 2.2.0 (2016-08-23)
+* Fix - Opencart 2.2 compatibility.
+* Enhancement - Improved paymentplan logic in admin configurations for partpayment plugin.

 ### 2.1.9 (2016-07-14)
 * Enhancement - Improved messages in checkout when order is cancelled or failed for Cardpayment.